-If you’re looking for the best web hosting for your author website in 2017, there are a lot of options out there.
+If you’re an author looking for the best web hosting for your WordPress website in 2021, there are a lot of options out there.

 To make matters worse, there are a ton of scammy web hosting review sites on the interwebs to confuse you even more.

 Unfortunately, it’s common practice to build a website with a bunch of fake web hosting reviews, fill it with affiliate links and pass it off as a legitimate web hosting review site.

 There’s nothing wrong with using affiliate links, but from a legal and ethical standpoint you need to disclose the fact that your review site is filled with affiliate links.

 If you don’t see a disclosure, in an obvious location, it’s not an honest site and it’s very likely that the reviews are not honest either.

 With that said, the links in this article are affiliate links.
 And this is an actual honest review of the best web hosting based on my experience, research and knowledge.

 My go-to hosting for many, many years now is Siteground.
 This website is hosted on Siteground.

 Unless you have a massive amount of website traffic, you’re probably looking for basic shared hosting for your WordPress website.
 Shared hosting is the cheapest form of website hosting and it’s cheap for a reason.